 Sylvia Miedinger is a Registered Midwife and has worked in Hamilton since 2005.
 She holds a Bachelor of Science in Environmental Toxicology from the University of Guelph (1992) and a Bachelor of Health Sciences (Midwifery) from Ryerson University, Toronto (2005).
 Sylvia is involved in several professional activities at St. Joseph's Healthcare including membership on the Family Medicine Maternal Newborn Quality Assurance Committee.
 Sylvia is an instructor of the Canadian Pediatric Society's Neonatal Resuscitation Program and the Association of Ontario Midwives Emergency Skills Workshop.
 Sylvia loves providing compassionate care to women and their families, and has done so here at home, and in far flung locations such as Bali, Indonesia and Rankin Inlet, Nunavut.
 Her own daughters were born into the hands of midwives.
 In her spare time, Sylvia enjoys yoga, camping and hiking, music, travel, and accidental gardening.

 Katrienne (Katie) Walton is a Registered Midwife and has been working in Hamilton since 2007.
 She studied midwifery at Laurentian University in Sudbury, Ontario and graduated with a Bachelor of Health Sciences (2007).
 Her own son was born just a couple of weeks after finishing her degree!
-Since 2011, Katie has organized a community event and fundraiser called Footsteps for Change.
-The event takes place in early May and brings together current and past midwifery clients in support of maternal health globally.
+In 2011, Katie was a founding coordinator of Footsteps for Change, a community event and fundraiser that takes place in the spring and brings together current and past midwifery clients in support of maternal health globally.
 Katie is also a member of the Maternal Quality of Care Committee at St. Joseph's Healthcare and is a clinical preceptor for midwifery students of all levels.
 Katie lived in many different Canadian cities before settling in Hamilton and is fluent in French.
 As a midwife, Katie is known for knowing just what to say to help women through labour, and a couple of us have nicknamed Katie "the labour whisperer"!

 Tonya MacDonald is a Registered Midwife and has practiced midwifery since 2004.
 She left her home province of Quebec and life as a secondary school teacher to complete her degree in midwifery at McMaster University.
 Tonya also holds a BSc (Anatomy), DiplEd (Sciences), and a Master's degree in Public Health (Health Promotion and Global Health) from the University of Toronto (2013).
 Tonya is a Master Lecturer in the Midwifery Education Program at Laurentian University in Sudbury.
 She is also a Maternal Child Health Team Volunteer for the SJH-International Outreach Program at Centre Médical Beraca, Port-de-Paix, Haiti.
 Tonya practices midwifery because she loves the privilege of being a part of a woman's journey of pregnancy, birth and motherhood, and appreciates that each and every experience is unique and beautiful in its own way.
 We appreciate working with Tonya because of her cheerful attitude (day and night) and her obvious love of birth.
 In her spare time, Tonya enjoys being active, camping in Selkirk, eating out in Old Montreal or hiking in Haiti.
 She loves adventure and learning, especially with her children!

-Sarah Bradley is originally from England, where she trained to be a Midwife and worked for three years as a hospital-based midwife prior to moving to Canada with her two children in 2007.
-After completing the International Midwifery Pre-Registration Program, she has been practicing in Hamilton, where she holds hospital privileges at both Hamilton Health Sciences and St. Josephs Healthcare Hamilton.
-Within both hospitals she has established strong working relationships with providers from the Midwifery, Obstetric and Family Medicine departments and is a member of the Neonatal Quality of Care Committee at St. Joseph's Healthcare.
+Sarah Bradley is a Registered Midwife originally from England, where she trained and worked for three years as a hospital-based midwife prior to moving to Canada with her two children.
+She has been practicing in Hamilton since she completed the International Midwifery Pre-Registration Program in 2007.
+Sarah has established strong working relationships with providers from the Midwifery, Obstetric and Family Medicine departments and is a past member of the Neonatal Quality of Care Committee at St. Joseph's Healthcare.
 In the broader Hamilton community, she is committed to providing compassionate and high quality maternal-child healthcare to vulnerable populations through her involvement as a volunteer Midwife with the Shelter Health Network team.
 She is a regular preceptor to Midwifery students and enjoys teaching and participating in the growth of Midwifery.
 In her free time, Sarah enjoys walking her dogs at the local conservation areas.

 Monday: 9:00am - 5:00pm